bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>7.
 Fullscreen API</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The Fullscreen API provides a way to request fullscreen display from the user, and exit this mode when desired.
-This API exposes two methods, `requestFullscreen()` and `exitFullscreen()`, allowing us to request an element to become fullscreen and to exit fullscreen.
+<p>The Fullscreen API provides a way to request fullscreen display from the user, and
+exit this mode when desired.
+This API exposes two methods, <mark>requestFullscreen()</mark> and <mark>exitFullscreen()</mark>, allowing us to request an element to become fullscreen and to exit fullscreen.</p>

 ```javascript
 document.addEventListener("keypress", function(e) {